HHS/TANF-app/docs/Technical-Documentation/tech-memos/login-gov-set-integration/login-gov-set-integration.md

 ### Update Authentication Flow

 Update the authentication flow to handle account recreation scenarios.
-If we find a user with an existing email, a different sub, a purge event, and a account enabled event we can guarantee the user re-created and verified their account with Login.gov.
-In this case we immediately update the user login_gov_uuid and proceed as normal.
-In the event that all these criteria aren't met, we flag the user's account and indicate admin intervention and verification is required.
-In the intervention case, the users account is put into a review state and they are not allowed to authenticate to TDP until the admin confirms this was a valid ID change.
+If we find a user with an existing email, a different sub, an existing purge event, and no other events with a timestamp after the purge event, then we can guarantee the user re-created and verified their account with Login.gov.
+When this occurs we immediately update the user's login_gov_uuid and proceed as normal.

 ```python
 # tdpservice/users/api/login.py